 The FIHC algorithm was experimentally evaluated and compared to state-of-the-art document clustering methods.
 See (Fung, Wang, & Ester, 2003) for more details.
 FIHC uses only the global frequent items in document vectors, drastically reducing the dimensionality of the document set.
 Experiments show that clustering with reduced dimensionality is significantly more efficient and scalable.
 FIHC can cluster 100K documents within several minutes while HFTC and UPGMA cannot even produce a clustering solution.
 FIHC is not only scalable, but also accurate.
-The clustering accuracy of FIHC consistently outperforms other methods.
+The clustering accuracy of FIHC, evaluated based on F-measure (Steinbach, Karypis, & Kumar, 2000), consistently outperforms other methods.
 FIHC allows the user to specify an optional parameter, the desired number of clusters in the solution.
-However, close-tooptimal accuracy can still be achieved even if the user does not specify this parameter.
+However, close-to-optimal accuracy can still be achieved even if the user does not specify this parameter.